KnpLabs/php-github-api/README.markdown

 The library is highly configurable and extensible thanks to dependency injection.

-### Configure the request
+### Configure the http client

 Wanna change, let's say, the http client User Agent?

     $github->getHttpClient()->setOption('user_agent', 'My new User Agent');

-See all request available options in Github/HttpClient.php
+See all available options in Github/HttpClient.php

 ### Inject a new http client instance